 Most people don’t like visits to their dentists, but that doesn’t mean they should keep their pets from going too.
 Bad breath may be a sign that a pet needs to go in for a dental check-up, but often it’s only when this gets bad that many pet owners look for help.
-And while it’s true that the procedure entails putting the pet to sleep with anesthesia, the result may be a pet with shiny white teeth that are free of plaque and major oral care surgery that has been prevented down the road.
+And while it’s true that the procedure entails anesthesia, the result may be a pet with shiny white teeth that are free of plaque and major oral care surgery that has been prevented down the road.

 Veterinary dental technicians assist veterinarians with this dental cleaning and even complete significant parts of the cleaning themselves.
 Through a veterinarian dental technician school, these vet techs have learned the skills enabling them to carry out various parts of the cleaning.
 This may include helping give an animal anesthesia, assisting in intubating the animal with an IV, and checking vital signs during the entire cleaning process.

 Other veterinary dental technicians may also use an ultrasound scaler to remove hardened plaque from the teeth and examine the teeth and the gum line for major problems.
 The veterinary dental technician will discuss any issues with a veterinarian and assist him or her in any further treatment that may be needed.
 Sometimes this might include extraction of a tooth.
 Finally, the veterinary dental technician makes note of any abnormalities in the teeth during the cleaning so that this information can be saved and referenced in the future.